Ask Slashdot: Can Linux Run a GPU-Computing Application Written For Windows?

 Will running Windows Server really be that horrible for 1 server?

-But if I did have to run Linux I could try KMS with GPU pass thru but you risk downsides on now 2 platforms and bugs for now
+But if I did have to run Linux I could try KMS with GPU pass thru but you risk downsides on now 2 platforms and bugs for now KMs, Linux, and windows and a performance hit.
+That won't guarantee higher uptime.

+Maybe it's more like porting Linux apps to Windows using Cygwin.
+I have both Linux and Cygwin.
+Cygwin is for applications that are both portable and have need to access files also regularly accessed on the Windows side.
+Bothering with two operating systems (virtual or real) or cross OS file shares might be more effort than necessary.
+I rarely boot Linux and don't need to bother setting up file sharing.
+YMMV.

 I wouldn't (Score:2)